Bon Iver: 2011–2012: Bon Iver

 In an interview on 89.3 The Current, main man Justin Vernon was questioned about current plans for the band and expressed their desire to take a break:

 During the last performance of their 2012 tour in Dublin's The O2, Vernon announced that it was their last performance as a band, "... at least for a while..."
 At the time, these two events provoked speculation about whether this was a definite end to the band or simply a hiatus.
 A representative for Bon Iver's label, Jagjaguwar, issued the statement, "They are just going off cycle after two very busy years on this record."

 Josh Jackson reviewed Bon Iver for Paste, saying, "It retains the beautiful melancholy of For Emma, but in nearly every way, it's just more.
 More layered, more diverse, more interesting.
 He brings in collaborators to do what they do best, but never at the expense of his sound and vision.
 It treads into new sonic directions without getting lost."
 He gave the album a score of nine out of ten.
 In an unfavorable review, Tim Sendra of AllMusic wrote, "[Vernon's] style comes off more like sub-Enya with a beard than a true studio wizard...
 For Emma, Pt.
 2 would have been far more satisfying than this overblown debacle."

-In late August 2011, critically acclaimed English post-dubstep musician and singer-songwriter James Blake uploaded a track called "Fall Creek Boys Choir" to his YouTube channel.
-The track was a collaboration with Bon Iver.
+In late August 2011, English post-dubstep musician and singer-songwriter James Blake uploaded a track called "Fall Creek Boys Choir", a collaboration with Bon Iver, to his YouTube channel.
 It was released as the first single from Blake's EP Enough Thunder and was also included on the deluxe edition of his self-titled debut album.

 On November 30, 2011, the band earned four nominations for the 54th Grammy Awards: Best New Artist, Best Alternative Music Album for their album Bon Iver, and both Song of the Year and Record of the Year for "Holocene".
 On December 15, 2011, Pitchfork awarded Bon Iver the number one album of 2011.
 On February 12, 2012, Bon Iver won the Grammy for Best New Artist.
 Bon Iver also won the Grammy for Best Alternative Album for Bon Iver, beating out Radiohead, Death Cab for Cutie, Foster the People and My Morning Jacket.
 On February 15, a five-song studio session was released on YouTube, featuring Justin Vernon and Bon Iver drummer Sean Carey performing piano renditions of the tracks.
 The recording took place at AIR Studio-owned Lyndurst Hall in London, England.